Everything to Help Nursing Students Thrive

 Spanning more than 1,500 square feet, the Simulation, Technology, Innovation and Modeling (STIM) Center on the main campus in Orlando is fully accredited in teaching and education by the Society for Simulation in Healthcare, and fully equipped with the latest technology to provide students with evidence-based simulation experiences and best practices.

 Designed to mimic a hospital, the facilities at the STIM Center provide as realistic of a clinical environment as possible while providing a safe, controlled setting to foster student learning, skills development and innovative research.

-The STIM Center features five simulation suites, including the Knights Nursery & Pediatric Unit and a Critical Care Lab, a nurse’s station, a Pyxis automated medicine dispenser, two crash carts (adult and pediatric), the Clinical Skills (essentials) Lab, and the Anderson Assessment Lab.
+The STIM Center features five simulation suites, including the Knights Nursery & Pediatric Unit and a Critical Care Lab, a nurse’s station, a Pyxis automated medicine dispenser, two crash carts (adult and pediatric), the Clinical Skills (essentials) Lab, and the Andersen Assessment Lab.